← Resources · July 02, 2026

 • The partnership is anchored in shared values: democracy, rule of law, open and free Indo-Pacific.

-Connection to this news: The 16th Annual Summit continued this institutionalized summit tradition, with this edition focused on economic security and technology — reflecting the partnership's evolution from a geopolitical to a technology-economic axis.
+The 16th Annual Summit continued this institutionalized summit tradition, with this edition focused on economic security and technology — reflecting the partnership's evolution from a geopolitical to a technology-economic axis.

 Economic Security and Critical Minerals